Tarawally/fluid-light-transport/docs/02-managing-state-at-scale.md

 *   **Functional Array Methods:** The `Array.prototype.map()` method is explicitly mentioned as a highly useful technique for iterating through a collection, performing an operation on each item, and returning a *new* array of the results,,,,.
 The ability to create a new array based on transformations of the original supports the idea of frame-by-frame state evolution without destructive updates.
 *   **Encapsulating Logic in Functions:** Functions are defined as reusable blocks of code that perform a single task,.
 Defining the simulation rules within an `evolveSimulation()` function aligns with the fundamental programming concept of encapsulating logic,.
-*   **Optimization of Long Tasks:** For long computational tasks (like complex physics simulation suggested by "Fluid Dynamics" in the prior step), the sources recommend techniques such as breaking down the work into smaller tasks or moving them off the main thread using **Web Workers** to maintain a responsive application,,,,.
+*   **Optimisation of Long Tasks:** For long computational tasks (like complex physics simulation suggested by "Fluid Dynamics" in the prior step), the sources recommend techniques such as breaking down the work into smaller tasks or moving them off the main thread using **Web Workers** to maintain a responsive application,,,,.